 Bacup school worker recovers £40,000 for “manual handling accident”.

-She was working working with a disabled schoolgirl and had to push the girl’s wheelchair in the school grounds.
+Shirley was working working with a disabled pupil and had to push the young girl’s wheelchair around the school grounds.

-In order to get from one part of the school to another she had to push the wheelchair down a steep slope.
+In order to get from one part of the school to another Shirley had to push the wheelchair down a steep slope.

 As she tried to negotiate the slope the wheelchair got out of control.

-As a result Mrs Bellamy ended up having a nasty fall and suffered a serious back injury.
+As a result Shirley ended up having a nasty fall and suffered a serious back injury.

 All employers have a duty to take care for their employees.

-It was also clear to us that there had been breaches of the Manual Handling Regulations.
+It was clear to us that there had been breaches of the Manual Handling Regulations.

-Mrs Bellamy should never have been asked to push the student down such a steep slope, and better arrangements should have been made.
+Shirley should never have been asked to push the student down such a steep slope.

-In addition to that, our client hadn’t been provided with any suitable training.
+In addition to that, Shirley hadn’t been provided with any proper training.

 So, once we set out details of the claim the employers quickly admitted liability for the accident.